Building a high-performing, successful nonprofit organization is never easy, especially in a world that continues to present new challenges.

 Likewise, what a successful, effective and high-performing nonprofit means is constantly changing.

-The characteristics above are only some of the indicators we’ve observed, and we hope you found the insights helpful.
+The features above are only some of the indicators we’ve observed, and we hope you found the insights helpful.